 The United States has $13.6 billion in active government-to-government sales cases with Finland under the Foreign Military Sales (FMS) system.
 FMS cases notified to Congress are listed, and recent and significant sales include: Guided Multiple Launch Rocket System – Extended Range (GMLRS-ER) and MK 41 Vertical Launching Systems; AIM-120C-8 Advanced Medium Range Air-to-Air (AMRAAM) Missiles; AGM-158 Joint Air-To-Surface Standoff Missiles Extended Range (JASSM-ER); and RGM-84Q-4 Harpoon Block II, Stinger Block 1, and Evolved Sea Sparrow missiles.

 The United States is proud to have provided Finland with world-class aircraft over the past three decades, supporting Finland’s national security and providing Finland with economic and technological benefits.
-We welcome the Government of Finland’s decision to select the F-35 Lightning Joint Strike Fighter for its HX Fighter Program.
+We welcome the Government of Finland’s decision in late 2021 to select the F-35 Lightning Joint Strike Fighter for its HX Fighter Program.